x509ghost/x509ghost-drop/tasks/task-05/brief.md

 📂 The file is in the task-5/ folder.
 🔍 Look closer than you think you need to.
-🔐 The last flag unlocks decoded strings.
+🔐 The last flag unlocks decoded strings with X OR with...
 👻 Stuck?
 Ask the Ghost.